 4. Fibrocystic Breast Disease is Linked to Iodine Deficiency

 Without adequate iodine, breast tissue is susceptible to estrogenic stimulation.
 That can lead to the production of microcysts, and those can lead to fibrocystic breast disease.
-Animal studies have shown, directly, that depriving breast tissue of iodine is an immediate catalyst for fibrocystic breast disease.
+Directly depriving breast tissue of iodine can be an immediate catalyst for fibrocystic breast disease.

 5. Iodine Promotes Breast Health